NAMASTE SOLAR BLOG

 Be Informed

 Congratulations if you made it this far!
 The kilowatt hour is a unique unit of measurement that trips up many people trying to understand the cost of their solar panel system or how much energy their solar panels produce.
 We hope we gave you enough information to better understand any proposals you receive for home solar.
-Remember, you can always give us a call to talk through the specifics.
+And if you still feel confused, you can always give us a call to talk through specifics - even if those specifics are helping you compare proposals.
 Our team doesn’t work on commission, so you can be sure that our #1 goal is to help you compare apples to apples to get you the most solar savings.

 If you're on the Front Range in Colorado, get a free quote today!